 If you’re approved, that should be it.
 Your loans will be forgiven, along with any outstanding interest, and you can log into your account and see a $0.

 What About Taxes?

 This is a big deal!
-If your loans are forgiven under either PSLF or TEPSLF, the forgiveness amount is not considered taxable income.
+If your loans are forgiven under either PSLF or TEPSLF, the forgiveness amount is not considered taxable income on your Federal taxes.